All the attractions, all the fun: we give you the parent's guide to Canopy Park at Jewel Changi Airport...

 Keep your phones handy, folks – this area is all about the ‘gram.
 Check out the animal topiaries made from flowers, plants and natural materials, such as these wise monkeys made from hairy coconut fibres.
 The pathways are nice and wide (aka pram-friendly), which is always a bonus if you’ve got a teeny tot!

 Cost: Included in Canopy Park admission.

 Is it a slide… is it a piece of artwork… who knows, but when it’s this much fun, we’re not fussed!
-While our littlies where too small for this height-restricted slide, it didn’t stop us parents from tag teaming so we could sample the awesomeness.
+Our littlies were too small for this height-restricted slide at Canopy Park at Jewel.
+But it didn’t stop us parents from tag teaming so we could sample the awesomeness.
 There are four different ways to make your way back down to earth, so be sure to give them all a whirl.
 Also note the safety gear is compulsory, especially since we’re talking about a near-vertical slide: helmet, elbow and knee guards.
 You also get to slink inside a sleeping bag-esque mat to reduce risk of friction burns! #hardcore

 Cost: Included in Canopy Park admission (restrictions apply).